awsdocs/amazon-connect-admin-guide/doc_source/monitor-conversations.md

 **Important**
 The monitor feature works only when recording is enabled on a contact flow\.
 For instructions, see [Set Up Recording Behavior](set-up-recordings.md)\.
+You do not need [call recording enabled at the instance level](amazon-connect-instances.md#get-started-data-storage) in order to monitor live conversations\.
+This way, businesses have the option of monitoring agents but not recording their calls\.

 ## Assign Permissions to Monitor Live Conversations<a name="monitor-conversations-permissions"></a>